haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 Configuring PHP settings improperly can cause issues.
 We recommend only advanced administrators set these options.
 </div>

-For example, if you need to increase the PHP memory limit:
+例如， if you need to increase the PHP memory limit:

 	memory_limit = 756M